have been thinking about IATA as air cargo becomes more famous in the mainstream

 work that CNS performs on behalf of the airlines and the forwarders.

-and has a suit named Leger to sidestep the antitrust rule which brought
+have a suit and a name to sidestep the antitrust rule which brought CNS

-Right now you can really feel the pain of
+you can really feel the pain and have some sympathy for the U.S. flag airlines

 So, the attention to the plight of an industry